Kush614/CliniSearch/README.md

 ## 🛠️ Technical Complexity & Design

-Spectra AI demonstrates a strong command of modern AI engineering principles and technologies.
+CliniSearch demonstrates a strong command of modern AI engineering principles and technologies.

 *   **Asynchronous Architecture:** Utilizes `asyncio` and `httpx` for efficient, non-blocking calls to the backend MCP tool servers.
 *   **Advanced RAG Implementation:** The system implements a full RAG pipeline, including: